inet-framework/inet-showcases/docs/wireless/handover/index.md

 discussed earlier.
 It will remain associated to AP2 until it leaves AP2's communication range.

-The host's <var>mgmt</var> module contains a variable that indicates which access point the host is associated to.
+The host's `mgmt` module contains a variable that indicates which access point the host is associated to.

 <img class="screen" src="assocap2.png">

-The <var>mgmt</var> modules of access points maintain a list of hosts that are associated with them.
+The `mgmt` modules of access points maintain a list of hosts that are associated with them.

 <img class="screen" src="stalist1.png">